Ahegao: Etymology

 The first part of the term, ahe (katakana: アヘ), is an abbreviation for aheahe (アヘアヘ), an onomatopoeia for 'pant' or 'moan'.
 The second part, gao or kao (顔), means 'face'.
 Thus, ahegao can be interpreted as 'moaning or panting face'.

 Many other terms have been coined for the facial expressions made at the moment of orgasm.
 One of these is ikigao (イキガオ) meaning 'coming [i.e., orgasmic] face'.
 Others are acmegao (アクメ顔) from the French loanword acmé (orgasm), and yogarigao (よがり顔) for "satisfaction face".

 Description

 Typical characteristics are rolled or crossed eyes, a hanging tongue, and flushed cheeks.
-A character's overall face shape may also be distorted in ahegao scenes.An ahegao face of various levels of distortion is used to depict different grades of sexual arousal.
+A character's overall face shape may also be distorted in ahegao scenes.
+An ahegao face of various levels of distortion is used to depict different grades of sexual arousal.
 Ahegao indicates that the pleasure experienced is so intense that the character loses control of their facial expression.

-While ahegao is often used in pornographic manga, anime, and videogames, it is not exclusively a term of hentai.
+While ahegao is often used in pornographic manga, anime, and video games, it is not exclusively a term of hentai.
 A number of non-adult works feature ahegao faces.